mtemkit/Python-Discord-AI-Chat-Bot/README.md

 Store the discord and open ai key in a ".env". sampleEnvVars shows the required env variables for this file.

-To run the bot, the following libraries are required: pip install firebase-admin pip install firebase-cli pip install discord pip install requests
+To run the bot, the following libraries are required (see installed libraries using "pip freeze"): pip install firebase-admin pip install firebase-cli pip install discord pip install requests pip install revChatGPT

 The bot is then ran using: chatbot.py